bulletmark/pystand/README.md

                         update to specified YYYMMDD release (e.g. 20240415), default is latest release
-  -a, --all             update ALL versions
+  -a, --all             update ALL versions --pre-release         update release version to a later superceding pre-
+                        release
   --skip                skip the specified versions when updating all (only
                         can be specified with --all) -k, --keep            keep old version after updating (but only if different